programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 difficulty: 1
 ---

-# Introduction
+## Lesson Goals

-As more and more historical records are created and digitized, having a way to quickly analyze large amounts of tabular data makes research faster and more effective.
+As more and more historical records are digitized, having a way to quickly analyze large volumes of tabular data makes research faster and more effective.

-R is a programming language that can be used to complete simple and complex quantitative analysis on historical sources.
-This includes running statistical tests and many other functions.
-R lets researchers analyze data quickly and produces repeatable results as you can re-run the same code and get the same results.
-This means that there is less chance of making a mistake than if you were to use Excel to make calculations from the numbers in your sources.
-R also lets users go back to old functions to either repeat them or build off of them, so if you want to change part of your work, you can simply edit your code and not have to redo all of your work by hand.
+[R](https://www.r-project.org/) is a programming language with strengths in statistical analyses.
+As such, it can be used to complete quantitative analysis on historical sources, including but not limited to statistical tests.
+Because you can repeatedly re-run the same code on the same sources, R lets you analyze data quickly and produces repeatable results.
+Because you can save your code, R lets you re-purpose or revise functions for future projects, making it a flexible part of your toolkit.

-But why would we use R instead of analyzing sources manually or with Excel?
-Imagine that you have a census chart with birth dates and numbers of dependents.
-To collect information from these records, you could go through and calculate the average number of children families had or how much insurance people had.
-To go through an entire census like this would be very tedious and time-consuming.
-With R, you can find the same information but much faster using quantitative approaches with reproducible results.
-R uses code instead of spreadsheets to select and group information you may want to work with.
-This makes it less likely that you will make a mistake using the code than selecting cells in a program like Excel.
-R also lets you work with any type of data which means that there is less work to format sources to sit your needs.

-While R is a great tool for tabular data, you may find using other approaches to analyse non-tabular sources (such as newspaper transcriptions) more useful.
-If you are interested in studying these types of sources, take a look at some of the other great lessons on the [Programming Historian website](http://programminghistorian.org/lessons/).

-R is ideal for analyzing larger data sets that would take too much time to compute manually.
-Once you understand how to write some of the basic functions and how to import your own data files, you can analyze and visualize the data quickly and efficiently.

-This tutorial will go through some of the basic functions of R and serves as an introduction to the language.
+This tutorial presumes no prior knowledge of R. It will go through some of the basic functions of R and serves as an introduction to the language.
 It will take you through the installation process, explain some of the tools that you can use in R, as well as explain how to work with data sets while doing research.
 The tutorial will do so by going through a series of mini-lessons that will show the kinds of sources R works well with and examples of how to do calculations to find information that could be relevant to historical research.
 The lesson will also cover different input methods for R such as matrices and using CSV files.

+## For Whom is this Useful?

+R is ideal for analyzing larger data sets that would take too long to compute manually.
+Once you understand how to write some of the basic functions and how to import your own data files, you can analyze and visualize the data quickly and efficiently.

+While R is a great tool for tabular data, you may find using other approaches to analyse non-tabular sources (such as newspaper transcriptions) more useful.
+If you are interested in studying these types of sources, take a look at some of the other great lessons of the [Programming Historian](http://programminghistorian.org/lessons/).

-# Installing R
+## Installing R

 R is a programming language and environment for working with data.
-It can be run using the R console as well as on the [command-line](http://programminghistorian.org/lessons/intro-to-bash) or the R Studio Interface.
+It can be run using the R console as well as on the [command-line](http://programminghistorian.org/lessons/intro-to-bash) or the [R Studio Interface](https://www.rstudio.com/).
 This tutorial will focus on using the R console.
 To get started with R, download the program from [The Comprehensive R Archive Network](https://cran.r-project.org/).
 R is compatible with Linux, Mac, and Windows.

 When you first open the R console, it will open in a window that looks like this:

-{% include figure.html filename="Simple-Calculations-with-R/Intro-to-R-1.png" caption="The R console on a Mac." %}
+{% include figure.html filename="Intro-to-R-1.png" caption="The R console on a Mac." %}

-# Using the R Console
+## Using the R Console

 The R console is a great place to start working if you are new to R because it was designed specifically for the language and has features that are specific to R.

-The console is where you will type in commands.
-To clear the initial screen, go to “Edit” in the menu bar and select “Clear Console”.
+The console is where you will type commands.
+To clear the initial screen, go to 'Edit' in the menu bar and select 'Clear Console'.
 This will start you with a fresh page.
-You can also change the appearance of the console by clicking on the colour wheel at the top of the console on a Mac, or by selecting GUI Preferences in the Edit menu on a PC.
+You can also change the appearance of the console by clicking on the colour wheel at the top of the console on a Mac, or by selecting 'GUI Preferences' in the 'Edit' menu on a PC.
 You can adjust the background screen colour and the font colours for functions, as well.

-# Using Data Sets
+## Using Data Sets

 Before working with your own data, it helps to get a sense of how R works by using the built-in data sets.
 You can search through the data sets by entering `data()` into the console.
 This will bring up the list of all of the available data sets in a separate window.
 This list includes the titles of all of the different data sets as well as a short description about the information in each one.